etijskens/IIp/docs/setup.rst

 * a VSC account (``vscXXYYY``) , or
 * a guest account (``guestYYY``).

+If you do not have an account yet, generate a SSH key pair (:ref:`generate-ssh-key-pair`)

 To view and edit your project directories and files, or execute the scripts and programs you write, we use Visual Studio Code (VSCode), which is a graphical IDE (integrated developmnent environment).
 This allows for a smoother experience than the standard terminal based access on the cluster.